AanshSamyani/Simulcra-LLama/README.md

 ### Step 1.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file:
 ```
-# Select the GPT4All Model you'll use for the simulation.
-See: https://observablehq.com/@simonw/gpt4all-models
+# I have used the orca-mini-3b model, we can also select other gpt4all models.
 gpt4all_model="orca-mini-3b.ggmlv3.q4_0.bin"
 max_tokens = 30
 temperature = 0.5